Mexico–United States international park: Environmental Conservation

-The El Carmen Big Bend Complex, specifically, is often referred to as “Texas’s Gift to the Nation” and it’s famous for its abundance in natural resources, recreational opportunities and cultural history along the U.S.-Mexico border.
+The El Carmen Big Bend Complex, specifically, is often referred to as “Texas’s Gift to the Nation” and it is famous for its abundance in natural resources, recreational opportunities and cultural history along the U.S.-Mexico border.
 In order to maintain this, certain conservation efforts have been enacted.
 After the 1992 NAFTA agreement, the United States, Mexico and Canada signed the North American Commission for Environmental Cooperation (NACEC) in 1994, to address continental environmental issues.
 These cross-border partnerships are critical to conserving the transboundary ecosystems on the U.S.-Mexico border.
 Unfortunately, jurisdictional lines, rapid population growth, and governmental funds have greatly divided ecosystems and habitats.
 Conservation organizations have been making great strides in ameliorating these ecosystems, as evidenced in the bi-national work taking place in protected natural areas along the border.
 For example, in the Big Bend area of the Chihuahuan Desert, natural resource managers, scientists, and researchers have been carrying out cross-border projects in desert restoration, ecotourism, wildlife management, geo-spatial data development, and river protection.

 Disagreements over border security have introduced questions of the relationship between the two countries, as creation of any kind of barrier between the borders would be detrimental to the wildlife population.
 Certain types of wildlife would be incapable of crossing back over, becoming stranded on one side or the other.
 In regards to natural barriers, completion of the complex would benefit the Rio Grande river, which has had decreasing water levels due to agricultural usage and climate change.